Velkua

+The municipality was unilingually Finnish.
+By population it was the smallest Finnish-speaking municipality in Finland at the time before the merger.

 History

 The village of Palva, located on the homonymous island, was mentioned already in 1469.
 Its name may refer to a place where meat and fish were cured by hunters or to a site of worship.
 Palva was the original center of the area, becoming a separate chapel community in 1793, when it was a part of the Taivassalo parish.
 In the 19th century, the name Velkua began appearing for the chapel community after the largest island in it: Velkua or Velkuanmaa.
 A densely populated village on the island of Velkua, Velkuankaupunki, was established in the 19th century.

 The municipality was established in the 1860s and Velkua had become the predominant name.
 Velkua became a separate parish in 1917.

 Velkua was consolidated with Naantali in 2009.